A linear upper bound for zero-sum Ramsey numbers of bounded degree graphs: Conclusion and further work

-The non-abelian case immediately provides many significant complications.
-A fundamental issue in this case is that we can no longer perform basic translations of our colouring.
-Namely, if $c_0(xy)=a\cdot c_1(xy)$ for all edges $xy$ for some fixed element $a$, and $c_0(G)=\text{id}_\Gamma$, then it no longer automatically follows that $c_1(G)=\text{id}_\Gamma$.
-Indeed, we can only deduce that $c_1(G)$ belongs to the commutator subgroup.
-We therefore think any result on non-abelian groups would be interesting, even in simpler cases such as for $G$ being a path or for $|G|=N\cdot |\Gamma|$ for some large $N$.
+The proof of \Cref{main} relies heavily on \Cref{Kneser}, which does not apply to non-abelian groups \cite{OlsonKneser}.
+Hence, new ideas would be needed to study the non-abelian case and we therefore think any result on non-abelian groups would be interesting, even in simpler cases such as for $G$ being a path or for $|G|=N\cdot |\Gamma|$ for some large $N$.